defano/pig-tutorial/README.md

   - For a more detailed view of whats going on, open the "Job Browser" (the construction hard-hat icon) in a new tab.
 You'll note that by executing your script, a "TempletonControllerJob" has started on the platform.
 This controller job manages your script execution and is responsible for starting the child map-reduce jobs resulting from operations specified in your script.
   - If you close the script editor window or wish to see results from previously executed jobs, click the "Query History" link at the top of the Pig page.

-3. Your script will probably take 2-5 minutes to execute depending on your machine's horsepower.
+3. Your script will probably take two and five minutes to execute depending on your machine's horsepower.
 Provided your script executed successfully, the output (which will appear below the script editor field) should be:

         (4200 S CICERO AVENUE,19800,1980000)
         (400 W BELMONT AVE,15076,1507600)